pesc/searchzonech-index/README.md

-# searchzonech-index
+# .ch-searchzone Indexer
+Indexing domains to AppSearch from a file

+## 🤔 Why?
-Index part of searchzone.ch
+This is the index part of https://searchzone.ch

+## Setup

+## Credits
+- @pesc